gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 title: Gatsby: Why We Write
 date: 2019-04-19
 author: Sam Bhagwat
 excerpt: "Why does the Gatsby team and community write so much?
-Six principles that explain our logorrhea."
+Six principles that explain our love for writing."
 ---

 If you're a Gatsby community member, you may have noticed something: we write _a lot_.